bhisaac/5eFP/5eFP-SRD.md

 # Downtime

-After you Recall back to HQ, each player spends one or more rounds of downtime.
-If you spend ⛁ on rest and repairs during a downtime round, it gains an extended rest of at least 8 hours for sleeping or light activities.
+After all PCs Recall and finish spending Coin on background, class, and species upgrades, the first downtime round begins.
+If you spend ⛁ on rest and repairs during your downtime round, you gain an extended rest of at least 8 hours for sleeping or light activities.
 Once completed, your gear is repaired, and you discard any wounds.
+If you do not spend Coin on rest and repairs during downtime, you gain one level of exhaustion before the end of the game session.

 Your first downtime round is free.
 You can purchase more rounds of downtime by spending ⛁ for each additional round.

-If your character Recalls dead, HQ healers cast _gentle repose_ on your remains and transport them to a holding room within the crypt or morgue.
+If your character Recalls dead, HQ healers cast _gentle repose_ on your remains or place you in stasis and transport you to a holding room within the crypt or morgue.
 In this room, players decide what to do next with the deceased character.
 The player whose character died can choose whether to retire the character or take other actions.

 When a character retires, healers conduct a funeral service, and the character will be added to the crypt.
 The player can continue playing the sidekick or create a new character.
 They may also spend a downtime round reviving the deceased character if they can afford the revival cost, which all players can contribute to.

 Dead characters cannot benefit from downtime rounds until they are revived or healed.

-A character who recalls stabilized at MAX Wounds may only spend a round of downtime to discard 1 wound, which revives the character.
-Once revived, the character can then spend ⛁ to add additional rounds of downtime.
+A PC who recalls stabilized at MAX Wounds may only spend a round of downtime to discard one wound, which revives the PC.
+Once revived, the PC can then spend ⛁ to add additional rounds of downtime.

-Once you have finished spending your downtime rounds, you declare this by stating that you "pass."
-When all players have passed on their downtime rounds, they restore and reset any expended class resources or game features on their character sheets, including spell slots that have been used.

-GMs and players then spend 5 minutes on unstructured downtime for self-reflection.
+Once downtime finishes, GMs and players spend 5 minutes on unstructured downtime for self-reflection.
 During this downtime, activities can include resting, taking a break, journaling, drawing, or reflecting on the gaming experience.
-Following this period of self-reflection, there is a 25-minute group-sharing session conducted using talking stick rules.
+Following this period of self-reflection, there is a 25-minute group-sharing session facilitated by the GM and conducted using talking stick rules.

 When a player wishes to speak, they pick up the talking stick.
 If the talking stick is unavailable because someone else is using it, the player must wait until it is available.
 The player holding the talking stick has the floor and may speak without others speaking, interrupting, or crosstalking.
 The player holding the talking stick can ask for feedback, which will temporarily lift the restriction on speaking.
 Once a player has finished sharing, they can pass the talking stick to the next player who wants to contribute or place it in the center of the sharing space.
+Players are encouraged to be mindful of one another and allow as many fellow players a chance to speak as possible.

 GMs facilitate the sharing, allowing all players to speak first.
 With permission, they may step into a player's sharing to help them understand 5eFP concepts and subtleties but otherwise remain silent and receptive witnesses.
 Questions about 5eFP mechanics and features are reserved after everyone has shared.
-GMs are encouraged to limit sharing to a minimum and only share what it was like to run the game session.
+GMs are encouraged to limit their sharing to a minimum and only share what it was like to run the game session.
 The game session is mainly an opportunity for players to share their experiences with peers (GMs are only peers with other GMs) and integrate what arises into their real lives.
-The game session ends once the sharing is complete.
+The current game session ends once the sharing is complete.

 ## Downtime Rounds

-After PCs recall, they each gain 1 round of downtime.
-PCs resolve their downtown rounds in initiative order.
-At the start of a PC's downtime round, they place their character token on an available space in HQ.
+The PC with the most Coin acts first during a downtime round, followed by the PC with the second highest Coin total.
+All remaining PCs then take their downtime rounds in any order.
+The players yield to one another to resolve ties.
+Ties for the first to act place their character tokens simultaneously, yielding to one another.
+At the start of a PC's downtime round, they can place their character token on an available downtime location in HQ.
 At the end of the round, PCs gain any end-of-turn benefits associated with their chosen downtime location (see below).
+You indicate that your downtime actions are complete by saying, "pass."
+A downtime round ends once all players have passed.

-While at HQ, the following downtime options become available.
+While at HQ, the following downtime round options become available regardless of downtime location.

-- Spend any amount of ⛁ on HQ upgrades.
+- Spend ⛁ or more on HQ upgrades.
-- Spend any amount of ⛁ on HQ research.
+- Spend ⛁ or more on HQ research.
-- **Research.** Spend ⛁ and choose one from feature, item, location, or lore.
+- **Research.** Spend ⛁ and choose one from a restricted game feature, item, location, or lore.
 Add the chosen research to the list of available HQ research.
-By default, research requires five coins to complete.
-When the research is complete, the PCs decide what is learned, revealing 1 new piece of information about the nature of the research.
-If it is determined that more than 1 piece of information can be gained through research, the PCs must begin and complete new research for each additional piece of information.
-Completing research on a feature upgrades gameplay, making the feature playable.
+By default, research requires 5⛁ to complete.
+Any player may contribute to the cost of completing research during their turn.
+Some research may require additional Coin to complete as indicated within its description.
+When the research is complete, the PCs decide what is learned, revealing one new piece of information about the nature of the research.
+If it is determined that more than one piece of information can be gained through research, the PCs must begin and complete new research for each additional piece of information.
+Completing research on a game feature upgrades gameplay, making the feature playable.
+Example: adding Gnome as a playable species.

 ### Level 1 HQ Upgrades